He died in Vietnam while trying to save his comrades. Now, 53 years later, a young African American soldier from Tulsa is finally receiving his hero’s due - KTVZ

 Click here for updates on this story

-TULSA, OK (Tulsa World ) — Joe Thomas’ work as a battlefield medic had prompted a change of heart.
+TULSA, Okla.
+(Tulsa World) — Joe Thomas’ work as a battlefield medic had prompted a change of heart.

 And in the last letter the 20-year-old Tulsan wrote to his sister, he told her about it.